frankiefab100/gitsnap/README.md

 - [ ] **GitHub URL Input**: Implement a feature to switch/select the "Enter GitHub URL" tab where users can copy and paste any GitHub repository link.
 - [ ] **Custom Toggle Switches**: Introduce custom toggle switches for each chart type, allowing users to display data for Contributors, Pull Requests, Issues or Branches.

+## Releases

+To see the latest updates and changes, please refer to the [CHANGELOG](https://github.com/frankiefab100/gitsnap/blob/main/CHANGELOG).

 ## License

 This project is licensed under [MIT](https://opensource.org/license/mit) license.